-- Amounts reflect base salary paid in the year. - Included in the Stock Awards column are the grant date fair values of RSU and PSU awards granted in 2022, 2021 and 2020, determined in accordance with FASB ASC Topic 718.
-See Note 12 to our Consolidated Financial Statements included in our Form 10-K for the fiscal year ended December 31, 2022 for a discussion of the relevant assumptions used in calculating grant date fair value.
+(1) Amounts reflect base salary paid in the year.

+(2) Included in the Stock Awards column are the grant date fair values of RSU and PSU awards granted in 2023, 2022 and 2021, determined in accordance with FASB ASC Topic 718.
+See Note 12 to our Consolidated Financial Statements included in our Form 10-K for the fiscal year ended December 31, 2023 for a discussion of the relevant assumptions used in calculating grant date fair value.
 The amounts shown in the table above reflect grant date fair value and may not correspond to the actual value that will be realized by the NEOs.
 For purposes of calculating the grant date fair value of PSU awards, we have assumed that we will achieve target performance levels.

-The grant date fair values of the PSU awards have been restated from prior year disclosures. - The amounts shown for each of the years reflect the annual cash incentive earned for the year and, if applicable, the three-year long-term cash incentive earned for the performance cycle that ended in that year.
-At the time of his promotion to Executive Vice President, Chief Financial Officer in June 2020, Mr. DelGhiaccio was granted long-term cash incentives ("Supplemental LTIP") for the 2018-2020, 2019-2021, and 2020-2022 performance periods.
-The Supplemental LTIP awards were granted in addition to his PSU and annual cash incentive awards for the applicable performance periods and increased his target awards for such periods to take into account his time in his new role for a portion of the applicable performance periods. - Mr. Vander Ark was named President and Chief Executive Officer effective June 25, 2021. - Mr. Bales was not an NEO in 2020 and 2021.
+(3) The amounts shown for each of the years reflect the annual cash incentive earned for the year and, if applicable, the three-year long-term cash incentive earned for the performance cycle that ended in that year.

+(4) Mr. Vander Ark was named President and Chief Executive Officer effective June 25, 2021.

+(5) Mr. Bales was not an NEO in 2021.